chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 If at any time you need help finding things or knowing what they are called, see the [Overview of The Main Window].

 * **Load a file:**  Use the File-Open menu, or the toolbar button, or Cmd+o (Ctrl+o on Windows).
-A good example to start with is "Minuet in G[ck].mid" which is in the example files folder.
+A good example to start with is "Minuet in G[ck].mid" which is in the "Easy To Play Examples" folder in the "Concert Keyboardist Files" folder.
 * When loaded it should look something like the image in the [Overview of The Main Window].
 * **Prepare to play:**  Press the spacebar.
-This turns the Current Time Line orange, indicating that Concert Keyboardist is ready to play.
-In this mode as soon as you press a key the note at the Current Time Line is played and the note bars start scrolling to the left.
+This turns the Base Line orange, indicating that Concert Keyboardist is ready to play.
+In this mode as soon as you press a key the note at the Base Line is played and the note bars start scrolling to the left.
 The scroll rate is based on the tempo.
-* **Triggering Notes:** On your computer keyboard press any letter key, or any of the characters "[ ] ; ' < > and /".
+* **Playing Notes:** Press keys on your computer keyboard - any of the letter keys, or any of the characters "[ ] ; ' < > /".
 On an English language keyboard these are the rows from "q" to "]", from "a" to " ' " and from "z" to "/".
-If you are using a real midi keyboard, playing **any** note triggers the next target note.
+It doesn't matter which keys you press.  **Any** key always triggers the next target note.
+Similarly if you are using a midi keyboard **any** key triggers the next target note.
 * **Note Timing:** Press a key each time a target note reaches the vertical yellow line drawn when the previous note was played.
 This plays exactly at the original tempo and rhythm.
 * You can vary note timing, rhythm and tempo by playing before or after each target note reaches the yellow line.
 *   Usually, just play what sounds good to you, but you do need to watch for and play just the target notes.